misterrodg/VidMapper/README.md

 First, download the FAA CIFP zip file.
 Copy the `FAACIFP18` file from the zip into the `./navdata` directory.

-Next, create a facility file.
+Next, create a facility file in the `./facilities` directory.
 This file will define what should be drawn into the map.

 ## Facility File Format